-If you lived in Trinidad and Tobago instead of United States, you would:
+If you moved to Trinidad and Tobago from the United States, you would:

 MAKE 61.6% LESS MONEY EVERY YEAR

 UNITED STATES ($52,800.00 per capita)

 In United States, the GDP per capita is $52,800.00 per capita,